 As a dancer, Charlotte has performed with Monica Bill Barnes & Company and Keigwin + Co, at Jacob’s Pillow, the American Dance Festival, and The Joyce Theatre, among others.
 In 2008, she was selected to jointly represent the United States and Canada as a danceWEB Scholarship recipient at the Impulstanz Festival in Vienna Austria, one of the largest contemporary dance festivals in the world.

 As an actress, Charlotte has worked with The Bats, the resident acting company at The Flea Theatre, and played Chrysothemis in their highly acclaimed production of Sean Graney’s These Seven Sicknesses(dir.
 Ed Sylvanus Iskandar).
 In the summer of 2012, she was a member of the Resident Acting Company at the Williamstown Theatre Festival where she appeared on the Main Stage in The Importance of Being Earnest (dir.
 David Hyde Pierce) and as Vera in A Month in the Country (dir.
 Richard Nelson).
 Charlotte then completed the Old Globe / University of San Diego Graduate Theatre Program where she was the recipient of the Craig Noel Fellowship (awarded by the faculty to a student who demonstrates exceptional professional and academic promise).
-She has appeared in several productions at the Old Globe including 'Comedy of Errors' (directed by Scott Ellis), 'Twelfth Night' (directed by Rebecca Taichman) and 'Othello' (dir.
+She appeared in several productions at the Old Globe including 'Comedy of Errors' (directed by Scott Ellis), 'Twelfth Night' (directed by Rebecca Taichman) and 'Othello' (dir.
 Barry Edelstein).
-She has also been in numerous award-winning short films and starred in the indie feature film, “Life of Significant Soil” (Best Actress Nomination at the Tampa Bay Film Festival).
+Other theatre credits include; Vanda 'Venus in Fur' at the Virginia Stage Company, Sheila Birling in 'An Inspector Calls'. at the Maltz Jupiter Theatre and the emcee in Company XIV’s burlesque extravaganza 'PARIS!'
+Charlotte has also been in numerous award-winning short films and starred in the indie feature film, “Life of Significant Soil” (Best Actress Nomination at the Tampa Bay Film Festival).
 Upcoming film credits include "Aviva" by writer-director Boaz Yakin ("Remember the Titans").
 Her television credits include roles on ELEMENTARY (opposite Lucy Liu) and THE GOOD FIGHT (opposite DelRoy Lindo).
-She most recently starred as the emcee in Company XIV’s burlesque extravaganza 'PARIS!' and as Vanda in David Ives' two-person play 'Venus in Fur' at the Virginia Stage Company.
+She most recently appeared as Lady Macbeth in the New York Shakespeare Company's 'Macbeth'.